Amshoreline/CTSSeg/README.md

 The train/test split is origin from [SASSNet](https://github.com/kleinzcy/SASSnet)

-1. Train with labeled data only for 25,000 iterations.
+1. Pretrain model with labeled data only for 25,000 iterations.

-2. Train with labeled data and unlabeled data simultaneously from the pretrained model in step 1.
+2. Load the pretrained model from step 1, finetune the model with labeled data and unlabeled data simultaneously for 25,000 iterations.